 Have you ever seen a giraffe run?
 It’s an enchanting sight, with long loping strides across the wilderness.

 Newborn calves are quick to learn and are up and running within 24 hours.
 That’s pretty essential when you are living with lions.

 A mother usually gives birth on her own, in a quiet part of the savannah.
 Then she rejoins the tower.
-Yep, a group of giraffe isn’t known as a herd, it’s a tower.
+Yep, a group of giraffes isn’t known as a herd, it’s a tower.

-This is one of the best collective nouns for groups of animals and a nice piece of safari knowledge to impress a guide.
+This is one of the best animal group names and a nice piece of safari knowledge that you can use to impress a guide.

 They probably don’t call them daycare groups or kindergartens, but that’s essentially what they are.

 Mothers band together, taking turns to look after the youngsters.
 One mother will look over the daycare group, while the others are out feeding and foraging.

 Males and fathers don’t play any part in bringing up a baby giraffe.

 However, giraffe towers do travel together so the males have a security role to play, defending the babies against predators.

 18. Baby Giraffes Leave Their Daycare At Two Years Old